 From Musk to Brussels: three leading experts on the future of free speech online

-On 14 April, Elon Musk announced his intention to buy Twitter, causing both elation and panic among the network’s hundreds of millions of users, including the many journalists who use it every day.
-One of the core issues at the heart of the announcement is free speech.
+On October 28, Elon Musk's takeover of Twitter was confirmed, following months of speculation, negotiation and even a lawsuit.
+The saga began on April 14, when Musk announced his intention to buy the social network, causing both elation and panic among its hundreds of millions of users, including the many journalists who use it every day.
+One of the core issues at the heart of the announcement was free speech.
 Musk is widely seen as a free speech absolutist, although his recent statements about the issue have been somewhat unclear.

 On April 25, Musk tweeted: “I hope that even my worst critics remain on Twitter, because that is what free speech means.”
 A day later, he posted: “By “free speech”, I simply mean that which matches the law.
 I am against censorship that goes far beyond the law.
 If people want less free speech, they will ask the government to pass laws to that effect.
 Therefore, going beyond the law is contrary to the will of the people.”

-Last Friday, Musk put the deal momentarily on hold but he said he was still willing to go ahead with it.
-If this acquisition happens, will it fundamentally alter how Twitter looks and feels?
+Will this acquisition fundamentally alter how Twitter looks and feels?
 Will Musk change any rules?
 Will he allow Trump back on the platform as he’s promised to do?
 It’s too soon to know the answers to these questions.
 What we do know is that online speech and its regulation are being hotly debated as we come to terms with issues such as widespread online harassment and targeting of public figures, especially women journalists and those with marginalised identities.

 Free speech: are platforms different?